On this page

 #Technical rejections

-- Failure to sign the application, leading to rejection.
+- Failure to sign the application.

-- Submitting original documents instead of copies, risking their loss.
+- Submitting original documents instead of copies.

 Substantive weaknesses